-In November 2011, Ron Williams, Secular Public Education managing director, was invited to meet with key Australian Curriculum Assessment and Reporting Authority (ACARA) representatives in roundtable discussions regarding the place of religion and ethics in the Australian Curriculum.
+Across 2012 – 2013, Ron Williams, Secular Public Education managing director, was invited to meet with key Australian Curriculum Assessment and Reporting Authority (ACARA) representatives in roundtable discussions regarding the place of religion and ethics in the Australian Curriculum.
 The consultation was initiated to identify opportunities for learning about religion and ethics in the Australian Curriculum and to explore approaches to supporting this learning.
-During this conference and subsequent consultations with ACARA, the concept of a P-12 curriculum course to be known as Faith, Philosophy, and Fable – a history of human contemplation was introduced to the conversation.
-While FP&F was not to find a place within the Australian National Curriculum on that occasion, the model remained in the background for future establishment.
+During this conference and subsequent consultations with ACARA, the concept of a graded curriculum course to be known as Faith, Philosophy, and Fable – a history of human contemplation was introduced to the conversation.
+While FP&F was not to be considered for a place within the Australian National Curriculum primarily due to the election of a conservative federal government in September 2013, the Faith Philosophy & Fable model remained in the background for future establishment.